kronos-et-al/MensaApp/doc/ApiAuth.md

 The hash is calculated as an _Sha512_ [HMAC](https://en.wikipedia.org/wiki/HMAC) over the HTTP request body (for normal - non-multipart - requests).
 As key an UTF8 encoding of the api key is used.

 ### Multipart Requests
-For Multipart Requests arising from file Uploads (for `addImage`) the HMAC is only calculated of body the request JSON part (`operations` part).
+For Multipart Requests arising from file Uploads (for `addImage`) the HMAC is only calculated of body the request JSON part (with name `operations`).
 For more details on the GraphQL multipart standart see the [spec](https://github.com/jaydenseric/graphql-multipart-request-spec).